-There are plenty of VPN providers these days and most cost about Aus$7-$13 per month but can be cheaper if you take a longer subscription.
+There are plenty of VPN providers these days and most cost about AU $7-$13 per month but can be cheaper if you take a longer subscription.
 There are two important factors to consider for watching SBS On Demand, ABC iView and any other Australian TV outside of Australia.

 Firstly the VPN provider must offer an Australian “Server”.
 This is basically the connection point you connect to and assume the location identity of.
 The second is it must be fast.
 Streaming video requires good speeds and the further away from Australia you are physically the more that is critical.

 Three VPN providers which I do recommend due to their speed and that offer Australian servers are as follows.
-Just click any of their names below to visit the site or press the big orange button to visit IPVanish, my most recommended provider.
+Just click any of their names below to visit the site or press the big orange button to visit ExpressVPN, my most recommended provider.